microsoft/PowerPlatformConnectors/certified-connectors/Advanced Data Operations/README.md

 - `Regex Matches` - Produce a set of matches for a string using a regular expression pattern.
 - `Split` - Split each item of an array into one or more new items by a defined set of criteria.
 - `Text to JSON` - Transform a tab delimited textual dataset into an array of JSON objects.
 - `Transform` - Transform a set of properties in a dataset using any of the available custom transformation functions provided by the framework.

+## Obtaining Credentials
+Once you've signed up for a plan, you'll be emailed an API key that can be used to authenticate on each call made to the framework.

+## Known Issues and Limitations
+All known issues and limitations are listed on our website ... http://www.statesolutions.com.au/overview

+## Frequently Asked Questions
+You can find an FAQ page on our website ... http://www.statesolutions.com.au/faq

-## Support
+## Deployment Instructions

-Contact us at support@statesolutions.com.au for any and all questions you may have regarding this service.
-We're more than happy to help.
+Please use the instructions located [here](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate, Power Apps or Azure LogicApps.